Controlled Experiment To Measure The Effectiveness On Lambs Of Wormers That

 Learning which sheep are naturally resistant to parasites and breeding for that trait should reduce the need for treatments.

-The use of Garlic Juice is less much expensive than conventional Ivermectin or the other organic treatments I used in the experiment.
-One gallon of Garlic Barrier cost $45.00 plus $9.19 in shipping from the manufacturer. (see sources) The dosage that I have been using is one teaspoon per sheep.
+The use of Garlic Juice is less much expensive than conventional Ivermectin or the other organic treatments I used in the experiment. (see sources) The dosage that I have been using is one teaspoon per sheep.

 I would like to pursue this research further and use the FAMACHA system to monitor parasite infection and then take and count fecal samples of lambs that exhibited infections and treat them with Garlic Juice at different dosages.
 I would also be interested in seeing if the data supports the idea of natural genetic resistance.
 (I have submitted a SARE grant proposal for 2004) There continues to be the possibility that strains of H.Contortus could become immune to the garlic treatment.
 Selection for natural resistance and careful treatment and culling of susceptible lambs is a long term strategy that I recommend.